Mapmo/table_processing_plugin/TESTS.md

 	18. Open shared table that has locked cells that you cannot edit.
 Click 'Search'.
 Expected results: The locked cells should still have values in them.

+	19. Click 'Edit' on some table.
+Then enter values of top left and bottom right cell you would like to lock in the 'From Cell' and 'To Cell' fields respectively.
+Ex: A5-B12.
+Click on 'Lock Region'.
+Expected results: The chosen region is locked (coloured in blue).

 6. Exporting tables
 Pretasks:
 	- Test 5 is success